FaberVitale/roma-js-site/README.md

 ## Update 2022-12-21

-We have moved to the development to https://github.com/Roma-JS/roma-js-on-astro.
+We have moved the development to https://github.com/Roma-JS/roma-js-on-astro.

 We are also live at https://romajs.org 🚀